paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/analysis/ISO_19011_Management_Systems_Audit_Checklist.md

 ## Audit Methodology and Sources

-### Audit Methodology
+## Audit Methodology

-**Framework Applied:**
+**Framework applied:**
 - ISO 19011:2018 – Guidelines for Auditing Management Systems
+- ANAO audit better-practice guidance
+- OSINT (open-source intelligence) methods for public source verification
 - Evidence-based approach using documentary evidence only
 - Risk-based audit planning and execution
 - Systematic evaluation against clearly defined criteria
-- Transparent documentation of audit trail from evidence to finding
+- Transparent documentation of the audit trail from evidence to finding

-**Audit Principles (ISO 19011):**
+**Audit principles (ISO 19011)**:
-1. **Integrity:** Foundation of professionalism – audit conducted with honesty and responsibility
+1. Integrity – audit conducted with honesty and responsibility.
-2. **Fair Presentation:** Truthful and accurate reporting – findings reflect audit activities objectively
+2. Fair presentation – findings reflect audit activities objectively and accurately.
-3. **Due Professional Care:** Application of diligence and judgement appropriate to audit importance
+3. Due professional care – diligence and judgement proportionate to audit importance.
-4. **Confidentiality:** Security of information – proprietary information handled appropriately
+4. Confidentiality – appropriate protection of sensitive or proprietary information.
-5. **Independence:** Basis for impartiality – no funding from interested parties, no organisational affiliation
+5. Independence – no funding from interested parties and no organisational affiliation.
-6. **Evidence-Based Approach:** Rational method for reliable conclusions – all findings supported by verifiable evidence
+6. Evidence-based approach – all findings supported by verifiable evidence.
-7. **Risk-Based Approach:** Audit focused on areas of highest consequence and likelihood of non-conformity
+7. Risk-based approach – focus on areas with highest consequence and likelihood of non-conformity.

-**Data Collection Methods:**
+**Data collection methods**:
-- Freedom of Information requests (systematic targeting of each Plan strategy)
+- Freedom of Information requests systematically targeting each Safety Plan strategy.
-- OAIC administrative review processes (when FOI inadequate)
+- OAIC administrative review processes where FOI access was inadequate.
+- OSINT collection and verification of public sources (government, academic, media).
-- Analysis of published TGA documents (Safety Plan, AusPARs, guidance)
+- Analysis of published TGA documents, including the COVID-19 Vaccine Safety Monitoring Plan, AusPARs, guidance and performance reports.
-- Review of Senate testimony and parliamentary evidence
+- Review of Senate testimony and other parliamentary material.
-- Examination of peer-reviewed academic literature
+- Examination of peer-reviewed academic literature on vaccine safety and pharmacovigilance.
-- Cross-referencing of multiple evidence sources for contradiction identification
+- Cross-referencing multiple sources to identify contradictions and gaps.

-**Evidence Quality Criteria:**
+**Evidence quality criteria**:
-- Official government documents (primary evidence)
+- Official government documents and databases (primary evidence).
-- Independent oversight body findings (OAIC validation)
+- Findings and directions from independent oversight bodies, especially the OAIC.
-- Public testimony under oath (Senate Estimates)
+- Public testimony under oath (for example, Senate Estimates).
-- Peer-reviewed academic literature (contextual support)
+- Peer-reviewed academic literature (context and external validation).
-- Published TGA policy documents (audit criteria establishment)
+- Published TGA policy, guidance and performance reports as both audit criteria and implementation evidence.

-**Limitations and Constraints:**
+**Limitations and constraints**:
-- No access to internal TGA systems or databases
+- No direct access to internal TGA systems or databases.
-- No staff interviews or internal system walkthroughs
+- No staff interviews or internal process walkthroughs.
-- Reliance on FOI-mediated access subject to TGA record-keeping
+- Reliance on FOI-mediated access subject to TGA record-keeping quality.
-- Single-auditor programme without internal peer review
+- Single-auditor programme without internal peer review.
-- Citizen-led audit without formal institutional backing
+- Citizen-led audit without formal institutional backing.

-These limitations are explicitly acknowledged and do not materially affect validity of documented non-conformities.
+These limitations are explicitly acknowledged and do not materially affect the validity of documented non-conformities where relevant documentation is absent, inconsistent or contradictory.

----

 ### Primary Sources